 I value United MileagePlus miles higher than I value the miles issued by either Delta or American, but I still value them at lower than the 1.88 cents selling price that’s on offer right now.
 What this means is that unless I can see a very specific and immediate use for the miles (which would save me money) I wouldn’t buy miles in this sale.

 As I find myself typing quite often, my situation isn’t always the situation that a lot of people find themselves in.
 My schedule usually allows me to be extremely flexible when I’m choosing when fly – I’m at the mercy of the pandemic right now but I’m rarely at the mercy of airline pricing – so I don’t often find myself in a position where I’m forced to purchase fares that cost considerably more than I’m usually comfortable paying.

-A fact of life is that outside of sales and the occasional amazing deal that we see, premium cabin fares are usually expensive (often very expensive) so, if you have no choice but to fly when fares are not in your favor, miles may help you save a considerable amount of money if awards are available.
+A fact of life is that outside of sales and the occasional amazing deal that we see, premium cabin fares are usually expensive (often very expensive) so, if you have no choice but to fly when fares are not in your favor, miles may help you save a considerable amount of money if award bookings are available.